jonlpersson/ed-latimore/site/_posts/2024-01-05-how-take-advantage-of-weak-ties-in-your-life.md

 ![nepotism and cronyism](/assets/images/drafts/nepotism.jpeg){: width="720" height="729"}

 People look out for their friends and family, but we can’t do anything with this information.
-Sure, you can marry into a new family or figure out how to make friends with decision-makers and hirers, but that’s a long and uncertain path.&nbsp;
+Sure, you can marry into a new family or figure out how to make friends with decision-makers and hirers, but that’s a long and uncertain path.

 We need something faster and more specific.
 Ideally, the solution won't feel like the traditional networking that so many people dread, almost as much as they hate the idea of selling.